-To modify the number of changes LibreOffice remembers, go to Tools > Options > LibreOffice > Memory on the menu bar.
+To modify the number of changes LibreOffice remembers, go to Tools > Options > LibreOffice > Memory on the Menu bar.
 In the Undo section increase or decrease the Number of steps.
 Be aware that asking LibreOffice to remember more changes consumes more computer memory.

 Closing a document

-If only one document is open and you want to close that document, go to File > Close on the menu bar or click on the X on the right side of the menu bar.
-The document closes and the LibreOffice Start Center opens.
+If only one document is open and you want to close that document, go to File > Close on the Menu bar or click on the X on the right or left end of the Menu bar.
+On Windows and Linux, the document closes and the LibreOffice Start Center opens.
+On Mac OS X, the document closes and only the Menu bar remains at the top of the screen.

-If more than one document is open and you want to close one of them, go to File > Close on the menu bar or click on the X on the title bar of that document’s window.
+If more than one document is open and you want to close one of them, go to File > Close on the Menu bar or click on the X on the title bar of that document’s window.
 The X may be located on either the right or left end of the title bar.

 If the document has not been saved since the last change, a message box is displayed.
 Choose whether to save or discard your changes.

+Caution

+Not saving your document could result in the loss of recently made changes, or worse still, the entire file.